DevOpsPlayground/Hands-on-with-Serverless-CICD-using-AWS-CloudFormation/README.md

 Ok so with the descriptions out of the way, as before save the updated pipeline.yaml file which should contain the full contents of part-2/snippet.yaml (overwrite previous contents), then with the same git commands as before, add, commit and push the changes.

-After a short period (monitor your pge-**-pipeline to see things moving), you should see some new resources in your pge-**-app, and also an additonal pipeline prefixed with pge-*.
+After a short period (monitor your pipeline to see things moving), you should see some new resources in your pge app stack, and also an additonal pipeline prefixed with pge-*.